 Winter Lights is an open-air walk-through light show featuring over one million lights.
 It happens annually from November to January.
 The display changes yearly, and it’s one of Ashevillian’s favorite (if not the favorite!) holiday traditions.

-7. Check Out the National Gingerbread House Competition at the Omni Grove Park Inn
+7. Gingerbread House Competition at the Omni Grove Park Inn

 The Omni Grove Park Inn is one of our area’s most famous attractions and is worth a visit every day of the year.
 From November to January, though, this Asheville landmark hosts one of the most popular holiday events in Western North Carolina: the National Gingerbread House Competition.